inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_Loess_Smoothing.md

 ![](03_Loess_Smoothing_files/figure-markdown_github/unnamed-chunk-15-2.png)

-\*\* Binning the Baseline 6 months \*\*
+##### Binning the Baseline 6 months

 In the graphical report from Belle Lab, the month intervals are segemented at 6, 13.5, 21, 28.5 and 36 months.
-With an average interval of at least 6 months between each time period, we are going to collapse the raw data months centered at the above periods by 3 months each way.
+With an average interval of at least 6 months between each time period, we are going to have an interval of 6 months with the above listed cut off months at its center.

 ``` r
 baseline <- bmi_media_raw